Cranberry Baseball League

 Section G: A team will be suspended from further league play if it has forfeited games on two separate dates during a season.
 Its remaining scheduled games shall be recorded as forfeits and its membership in the league shall be revoked.
 The balance of fees and umpire assessment, if any, shall become the property of the Cranberry Baseball League.
 Said team may re-apply for membership the following year and if accepted must pay a $500.00 fee.

-Section H: The commissioner shall award a forfeit for the use of ineligible players.
+Section H: The President shall award a forfeit for the use of ineligible players.
 [Back To Top]

 Ejection And Suspension

-1. Section I: The Umpire-in-Chief shall report to the commissioner, within 25 hours, the names of any player or coach who may have been ejected from the game and circumstances surrounding the ejection.
+1. Section I: The Umpire-in-Chief shall report to the President, within 25 hours, the names of any player or coach who may have been ejected from the game and circumstances surrounding the ejection.

 1. The First Time a player, coach, or manager is ejected from a game, he shall be fined $50.